 Rita Gardner had previously shared design guidelines for Melmark and Ms. Kain will send them out to the subcommittee.

-Dan Burke will Amego and report back to this subcommittee
+Dan Burke will talk with Amego and report back to this subcommittee

 Ms. Kain will connect Ms. Clifton to NECC - they have a different staffing model that rotate to cover all aspects of support for the individual